PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![039_envs](./images/039_envs.png)

-The mandatory dependencies essetially only allow you to use Spyder with the Python programing language itself.
-Notice that in the folder there is now a python application.
-This is associated with thi Python environment:
+The mandatory dependencies essentially only allow use of Spyder with the Python programing language itself and none of the commonly used data science libraries are available.
+Notice that in the folder there is now a python application, which is associated with this Python environment.
+This Python application will be launched when using a Python command while this Python environment is selected:

 ```
 %UserProfile\mambaforge\envs\spyder-cf